CP

 • Deck: wrong round-up.
 See our best deck stain.

-The picks in detail
+The Picks in Detail

-Minwax Wood Finish, top pick
+Minwax Wood Finish, Top Pick

 The default oil-based stain in American woodworking.
 Linseed-oil-based, 26 colors, $10–$14 a quart, stocked at every retailer.
 The category-defining product for a reason: it does what penetrating oil is supposed to do, on the species where the chemistry actually pays off.
 Red oak with Special Walnut develops the warm-brown depth that water-based and gel can only approximate.
 Walnut with Provincial reads as fully integrated into the wood rather than sitting on top.
 Mahogany with Sedona Red comes out the way the brochure photo looks — and that’s the rarest thing a stain can do.